Critical-Infrastructure-Systems-Lab/DHALSIM/doc/attacks.rst

 ^^^^^^^^^^^^^^^^
 *One of these options is required*

-If you want to overwrite everything with a absolute value, use the :code:`value` option, and set it to the desired value.
+If you want to overwrite everything with an absolute value, use the :code:`value` option, and set it to the desired value.
 If you want to overwrite everything with a relative value, use the :code:`offset` option, and set it to the desired offset.

 target